 If you’re flying into Dublin with kids, they conveniently have a baby gear rental service (called the Stork Exchange) in the airport!
 So you can rent strollers, car seats and travel systems before you pick up your hire car.

 The Perth International departure lounge is great if you have kids.
 It is at the far end of the terminal and easy to spot due to the cute mural.
 It has a playground complete with a slide and a ride-on plane the younger kids will appreciate.

-There is a water fountain to fill up water bottles close-by to help you save money.
-It is located next to family friendly eating establishments so parents can eat whilst the kids can blow off some steam before a flight.
+There is a water fountain to fill up water bottles close by to help you save money.
+It is located next to family-friendly eating establishments so parents can eat whilst the kids can blow off some steam before a flight.

 Flying can be hard work!
-When you add little ones into the mix, it can become nothing short of nerve-wrecking.
-So having family friendly facilities can make all the difference to having a nice family trip.
+When you add little ones into the mix, it can become nothing short of nerve-wracking.
+So having family-friendly facilities can make all the difference to having a nice family trip.

 Baltimore Washington International Thurgood Marshall Airport, USA

 I, together with my family, live an hour close to Baltimore, MD.
 We fly from Baltimore Washington International Thurgood Marshall Airport (BWI), and I think it’s one of the best family-friendly airports.

 It has The Observation Gallery, which displays new aviation exhibits, and an art show for everyone to see.